Ebirah, Horror of the Deep

 During its development, Ebirah, Horror of the Deep was intended to feature King Kong, but the character was replaced by Godzilla.
-The film was released to theaters in Japan on December 17, 1966, and was released directly to television in the United States in 1968 by Film Ventures International under the title Godzilla versus the Sea Monster.
+The film was released to theaters in Japan on December 17, 1966, and was released directly to television in the United States under the title Godzilla vs. the Sea Monster in 1968 by Continental Distributing.

+The film was followed by Son of Godzilla, released on December 16, 1967.

 Plot

 After Yata is lost at sea, his brother Ryota steals a yacht with his two friends and a bank robber.
 However, the crew runs afoul of Ebirah, a giant lobster-like creature, and washes ashore on Letchi Island.
 There, the Red Bamboo, a terrorist organization, manufactures heavy water for selling weapons of mass destruction and a yellow liquid that keeps Ebirah at bay, presumably controlling him.
 The Red Bamboo has enslaved natives from nearby Infant Island to create the yellow liquid, while the natives hope that Mothra will awaken in her winged, adult form and rescue them.

-In their efforts to avoid capture, Ryota and his friends, aided by Daiyo, a native girl, come across Godzilla, who previously fought Ghidorah and is now sleeping within a cliffside cavern.
+In their efforts to avoid capture, Ryota and his friends, aided by Daiyo, a native girl, come across Godzilla, who previously fought King Ghidorah and is now sleeping within a cliffside cavern.
 The group devises a plan to defeat the Red Bamboo and escape the island.
 In the process, they awaken Godzilla using a makeshift lightning rod.
 Godzilla fights Ebirah, but the huge crustacean escapes.
-Godzilla is then attacked by a giant condor by the name of Ookondru and a squadron of Red Bamboo fighter jets.
-Using its atomic ray, Godzilla destroys the jets and kills the giant bird.
+Godzilla is then attacked by a giant condor and a squadron of Red Bamboo fighter jets.
+Using its atomic breath, Godzilla destroys the jets and kills the giant bird.

-The humans retrieve the missing Yata and free the enslaved natives as Godzilla begins to destroy the Red Bamboo's base of operations, smashing a tower that causes a countdown that will destroy the island in a nuclear explosion.
+Ryota and his friends retrieve the missing Yata and free the enslaved natives as Godzilla begins to destroy the Red Bamboo's base of operations, smashing a tower that causes a countdown that will destroy the island in a nuclear explosion.
 Godzilla fights Ebirah and defeats it, ripping its claws off, and forcing it to retreat into the sea.
 The natives await for Mothra to carry them off in a large net.
 However, when she gets to the island, Mothra is challenged by Godzilla due to a previous confrontation.
 Mothra manages to repel Godzilla and save her people and the human heroes.
 Godzilla also escapes just before the bomb detonates and destroys the island.